OPERATOR RESPONSIBILITY STEM TO STERN

 - Assign lookouts to help you drive the boat safely

 Last, but certainly not least, save the alcohol for the shore.
-Of course, as the operator, you’re not drinking, but neither should your passengers.
-Boats rock and people trip and fall.
-Let’s not make it worse.
+Of course, as the operator, you should not be drinking, passengers should understand that boats rock, and being on the water creates an unbalance which adds to people tripping and falling.
+Let’s not make it worse with.

-Keep in mind, the more educated our boaters become, the safer the fun for everyone.
+Keep in mind, that the more educated our boaters become, the safer the fun for everyone.

 Boating is serious fun.
 We’ve provided a variety of advocate tools and outreach methods, choose what works best for you and your community.